Khan/engblog/src/posts/dyslexic-friendly-fonts.md

 </script>
 ```

-Also please note that this not the actual code I wrote, but a similar representation of the logic we used.
+Also please note that this not the actual code I wrote, but an approximation of the logic we used.
 Hope this helps you to add a similar feature to your own websites and applications

 ### Help Make Khan Academy More Accessible

-A lot of our accessibility features were motivated by user feedback and requests.
+A lot of our accessibility features have been motivated by user feedback and requests.
 We really do value user input and would love to hear what you think will help make Khan Academy easier to access and use.
 Do you have any other suggestions for how we can make Khan Academy more accessible to everyone?
-Please let us know [here](https://khanacademy.zendesk.com/hc/en-us).
+Please [let us know](https://khanacademy.zendesk.com/hc/en-us).